stela2502/aurora_docu/docs/index.md

 Files that are reproducible (as your scripts do no random sampling or something like that) or even temporary should be put on a not backed up disk.
 Ideally you should save them on the calculation nodes in a folder on the node.
-The slurm system is set up to give you a tempoorary folder on the odes for each slurm job you start.
+The slurm system is set up to give you a tempoorary folder on the nodes for each SLURM job you start.
 The name of your temporary folder is stored in the $SNIC_TMP [environment variable](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/).
 This variable does not exist on the frontend.
 The folder on the node is private to you and will be deleted once the job is finished.
-So in the last step of your script you need to save your results.
+So in the last step of your script you need to save your results to the NAS.

 Even these results should not be backed up (if they can be reproduced - try it if you are unsure).
-Hence they should also be stored on a not backed up nas.
+Hence they should also be stored on a not backed up NAS.

 I strongly recommend [to create soft links](https://www.cyberciti.biz/faq/creating-soft-link-or-symbolic-link/) to the main data folder that you use.
-I for example have the main data storage accessible under "\~/NAS/".
+I for example have two links - one for the main data storage accessible under "\~/NAS/" and one for the primary data storage under "\~/DATA":
 ```
 ln -s /projects/fs1/stefanl ~/NAS
 ln -s /projects/fs5/stefanl/ ~/DATA